jasonyueyang/mac-dev-setup/README.md

 # Mac Dev Environment Setup
 This document describes how I set up the dev environment for Node.js, Python, and Java development on my Mac.
+I hope this is a helpful reference for you to set up your machine.
+If you have additional tips and tricks that I should include, please send me a pull request.

 The OS I'm using is OS X El Capitan.

 ## System preferences
 Here are some of my settings.

-* General
-  * Sidebar icon size: Small
+* General > Sidebar icon size: Small
-  * Automatically hide and show the menu bar: On
+* General > Automatically hide and show the menu bar: On
-  * Default web browser: Google Chrome.app
+* General > Default web browser: Google Chrome.app

-* Dock
-  * Size > smaller
+* Dock > Size: smaller
-  * Magnification: smaller
+* Dock > Magnification: smaller
-  * Automatically hide and show the Dock: On
+* Dock > Automatically hide and show the Dock: On

-* Language & Region
-  * Add Chinese, Simplified
+* Language & Region > Add Chinese, Simplified

-* Display
-  * Automatically adjust brightness: Off
+* Display > Automatically adjust brightness: Off

-* Energy Saver:
-  * Turn display off after: 2 min
+* Energy Saver > Turn display off after: 2 min

-* Keyboard
-  * Delay Until Repeat: Short
+* Keyboard > Delay Until Repeat: Short
-  * Use all F1, F2 etc. keys as standard keys: On
+* Keyboard > Use all F1, F2 etc. keys as standard keys: On
-  * Shortcuts > Input Sources > Select the previous input source: On
+* Keyboard > Shortcuts > Input Sources > Select the previous input source: On

-* Sound
-  * Show volume in menu bar: On
+* Sound > Show volume in menu bar: On

-* Internet Accounts
-  * Add your favorite accounts
+* Internet Accounts > Add your favorite accounts

 ## Command line environments
 As a developer, you will spend a lot of time using the command window.
 Customizing the command line environment will make you more efficient.